OctopusDeploy/docs/docs/administration/upgrading/index.md

 ## About this guide

 This guide provides various upgrade scenarios with the goal of mitigating risk.

 ## Core concepts

+Octopus Deploy can be hosted:

+- As a Windows Service, installed via an MSI.
+- In a container, [Windows](docs/installation/octopus-in-container/octopus-server-container-windows.md) or [Linux](docs/installation/octopus-in-container/octopus-server-container-linux.md).

-Octopus Deploy is a Windows Service (or Linux Service) that connects to a SQL Server database.
-On Windows, that service installs via an MSI.
+It connects to a SQL Server database.

 ### Upgrade Process